 All amounts in USD (MMK equivalent at approx. 3,500:1).
 Tax impact effectively nil.

-At Yangon's average formal-sector income (approximately USD 150-200/month), KAST at USD 36/year and CoCa at USD 144/year are significant.
+At Yangon's average formal-sector income (approximately USD 150-200/month), Bitget at USD 128/year and Kolo at USD 90/year add up.
+KAST at USD 36/year suits smaller balances.
 The combined value of cashback plus USD-denomination hedge makes stablecoin-funded cards one of the best financial tools available in the current crisis.

 Cost of Living and Spending Tiers